YaredAbebe01/requirement-analysis/README.md

 - **Requirement Validation**
   Reviewing and confirming the requirements with stakeholders to ensure they are complete, feasible, and accurately reflect the project goals.
 Validation reduces errors, minimizes rework, and ensures alignment with user expectations.
+## Types of Requirements

+In software development, requirements are generally classified into two main types:

+- **Functional Requirements**
+  Describe what the system should do, including features, behaviors, and functions.
+Examples include user authentication, data entry, and report generation.

+- **Non-Functional Requirements**
+  Describe how the system performs, focusing on quality attributes such as performance, security, scalability, reliability, and usability.
+Examples include response time, system uptime, and data encryption.

+- **Optional/Other Types**
+  Some projects may also consider business requirements, regulatory requirements, and user interface requirements, which provide additional guidance for development.